bkowalczyk21/engineering-portfolio/src/content/posts/2019-05-21-pocket-wizard-app.md

 ![<span style="color:#777777;"> Device BLE Control </span>](/assets/pw-control.jpeg)
 ![<span style="color:#777777;"> Over-the-Air Firmware Update </span>](/assets/pw-ota-update.png)
 ```
-<center><span style="color:#777777;"> Homepage, BLE Control and OTA Update Pages </span></center>
+<center><span style="color:#777777;"> Homepage, Radio Control and OTA Update Pages </span></center>

 ### This doesn't sound fullstack? ###

 The neatest feature implemeted though was the over-the-air (OTA) firmware updates:

 1. Firware updates improving reliablity, range and performance of the remote triggers could be uploaded into an AWS S3 bucket by our embedded systems engineer.
 2. The mobile application would then make occaisianal queries to determine if there was a new firmware update.
-If so, the user would be alerted and with agreement, the image was pulled from the AWS bucket.
+If so, the user would be alerted and, with agreement, the image was pulled from the AWS bucket.
-3. The iOS application would send commands to the trigger microcontroller to switch into apploader mode.
+3. The iOS application would send commands to the trigger microcontroller to switch into an apploader mode.
-4. Keeping the old firmware image in the upper half of the microcontroller's memory to avoid a brick, the iOS application would deliver the new image packet-by-packet in a closed-loop fashion with a responsive UI indicating the updates progress.
+4. Keeping the old firmware image in the upper half of the microcontroller's memory to avoid a brick, the iOS application would deliver the new image packet-by-packet in a closed-loop fashion with a responsive UI indicating the update's progress.
 5. After the update was completed, a check would be run to ensure a clean image was received and then the old image was deleted.

-**Disclaimer** Unfortunately, during this time COVID-19 hit reducing company budget for new projects and I also found a new job thus this product never made it to production.
+**Disclaimer:** Unfortunately, during this time COVID-19 hit reducing company budget for new projects and I also found a new job thus this product never made it to production.